 DLP technology was invented in 1987 by Larry Hornbeck of Texas Instrument and became extremely popular in projectors.
 DLP uses a computer-controlled, micro-mirror grid, laid out on a semiconductor chip.
 These tiny mirrors tilt back and forth.
 When a mirror is tilted, it reflects light, creating a bright pixel.
 When the mirror is tilted the other way, the pixel is dark.
 The technology is used in movie projectors, cell phones, and also for 3D printing.
 One of the benefits for 3D printing is its speed: You can print layers in an instant with this type of 3D printer.

 DLP 3D printers are mainly used in professional environments.
 This type of 3D printer delivers robust pieces with excellent resolution.
 But also makers and hobbyists are building their own 3D printers with it.
 They use used beamers or even smartphones to cure the resin.

 SLS is similar to SLA, but the key difference is that this type of 3D printer uses powdered material in the build area instead of liquid resin.
 A laser is used to selectively sinter a layer of granules, which binds the material together to create a solid structure.
 When the object is fully formed, it’s left to cool in the machine before being removed.

-SLS is widely used for product development and rapid prototyping in a wide range of commercial industries, and also for limited-run manufacturing of end-use parts.
+SLS is one of the types of 3d printers widely used for product development and rapid prototyping in a wide range of commercial industries, and also for limited-run manufacturing of end-use parts.
 The materials used in SLS can range from nylon, glass, and ceramics to aluminum, silver, and even steel.